 How did c-sections begin, and why are they so common?
 This is a question on the minds of many, including healthcare professionals, lawmakers, and individuals like you.
-A recent article published in Slate online examines the origins of c-sections in the United States, as well as various factors that may have contributed to steady increases in the procedure’s use.
+If you are planning to become pregnant or are pregnant and are looking toward your birth experience, you may have some questions and concerns about c-sections.
+A recent article published in Slate online provides some answers and information.
+The study examines the origins of c-sections in the United States, as well as various factors that may have contributed to steady increases in the procedure’s use.

 At Birth Injury Guide, we like to provide information that is useful and interesting.
 Read on to learn more about the history of c-sections, what factors may have led to its rise, and what you need to know about making healthcare choices that are best for you and your family.

 A History of Cesarean Sections

 A Cesarean section, or C-section as it is commonly known, originated in the U.S. in the early 19th century, and continued to become more common as medical advances made the procedure safer.
 Prior to this time, vaginal delivery was the standard.
 As the standard, vaginal birth was generally performed without much assistance in the way of medication or anesthesia.
 Over time, vaginal birth practices evolved as science and medicine did as well.